 The PhD – the most advanced research degree – leads to a dissertation of up to 80,000 words on a subject of your choice and under the expert supervision of an academic member of staff.

 You can study an MA by Research or PhD programme on campus or by distance learning.
-Please note that if you are studying with us by distance learning, there is a compulsory annual visit to campus (every two years for part-time PhD students).
+Please note that if you are studying with us by distance learning, there is a required visit to campus in the first year of study.

 Research interests of staff include: